 La damnation de Faust, Cendrillon and Il barbiere di Siviglia at Glyndebourne; Andrea Chénier (Radvanovsky, Alagna) and Tosca (Opolais, Grigòlo, Terfel) at Covent Garden; Don Giovanni, Fantasio and The Bartered Bride at Garsington Opera.
-Tours of Churchill Cabinet War Rooms, Shakespeare’s Globe Theatre, St. Paul’s Cathedral, Hampton Court and Oxford.
+Tours of Churchill Cabinet War Rooms, Shakespeare’s Globe Theatre, Westminster Abbey, Hampton Court and Oxford.
 Grand Hotel Brighton; Firmdale Covent Garden Hotel London; Le Manoir aux Quat’Saisons (Oxford-Garsington).

 Our annual trek to the UK is one of our most popular tours—always sold out, and always eliciting superlative feedback.